 HACR type breakers are recommended.
 Other overcurrent protection devices that comply with all applicable codes are acceptable.
+Field installed electrical wiring supplying power to this unit and / or electric heaters must include a disconnect device at the unit.

 Units with ECM motors have line voltage power applied at all times.
-Make sure power is disconnected before servicing.
+Make sure power is disconnected before servicing